Aeurias/NadeshikoSlimeVR/README.md

 The tracker case, can house a 3.7V LiPo in 502040 size comfortably.
 Cell dimensions advised are 6x20x40mm or less.

-The case has been designed according to [JLCPCB/JLC3DP resin 3D printing guideline](https://jlc3dp.com/help/article/212-3D-Printing-Design-Guideline).
+The case has been designed according to [JLCPCB/JLC3DP resin 3D printing guidelines](https://jlc3dp.com/help/article/212-3D-Printing-Design-Guideline).
 The case can be ordered from [JLC3DP](https://jlc3dp.com/3d-printing-quote) or [Elecrow](https://www.elecrow.com/3d-printing-service.html), and the resin to select on your order is up to you.
-I prefer the [**8111X**](https://jlc3dp.com/help/article/199-8111X---Photosensitive-Resin), [**CBY**](https://jlc3dp.com/help/article/437-CBY-Photosensitive-Resin), [**Black Resin**](https://jlc3dp.com/help/article/198-Black-Resin--Photosensitive-Resin), or equivalent.
+I prefer the [**8111X**](https://jlc3dp.com/help/article/199-8111X---Photosensitive-Resin), [**CBY**](https://jlc3dp.com/help/article/437-CBY-Photosensitive-Resin), [**Black Resin**](https://jlc3dp.com/help/article/198-Black-Resin--Photosensitive-Resin), or equivalent low cost options..

-It prints as two parts: a snap-fit closure with strap holes on the side, ports for the TP4056 charger, ESP32-C3 and the power switch.
+It prints as two parts: a snap-fit closure with holes for strap, the TP4056 charger and ESP32-C3 USB ports, and the power switch.

-Up to a 25mm strap can be fitted to the case; the best one to use is the non-slip elastic kind with plastic buckles in the same size to make it easier to remove.
+25mm strap can be fitted to the case; the best one to use is the non-slip elastic kind with plastic buckles and tri-buckles in the same size to make it easier to remove, be more comfortable and adjustable    .

 The files for the case are: